One-com/node-httperrors/README.md

     var NotFoundUnderTheBedError = httpErrors.createError({
         type: 'NotFoundUnderTheBed',
-        msg: 'I looked under the bed, but it was not found' }, httpErrors.NotFound);
+        message: 'I looked under the bed, but it was not found' }, httpErrors.NotFound);

 Instances of this error walk and quack like `httpErrors.NotFound` instances, of course: